mattifestation/PowerShellArsenal/README.md

 Extract managed resources from a .NET assembly

+#### `Remove-AssemblySuppressIldasmAttribute`

+Strips a SuppressIldasmAttribute attribute from a .NET assembly.

 #### `Get-AssemblyImplementedMethods`

 Returns all methods in an assembly that are implemented in MSIL.